 A normal course load for a beginning graduate student is three courses per term.
-A typical first-year program includes four of the following six basic courses:

 MATH 6110, Real Analysis